-- Office 365 suite: through single sign-on, all of your Office 365 services will be accessible through the Portal. - Library: whether you want to search for books or view your loans & reservations, the Portal allows you to do this on your phone or desktop. - Vision: your Portal will present you with announcements and tasks related to your course. - Student Information: all university-level regulations and policies relating to your studies can be found on the Portal. - Campus and School News: the Portal enables the University to promote events and experiences which will help you develop your skills. - Personalised: You can hide, add and move tiles on your dashboard. - AskHWU: You can find everything you need to help you navigate your time at HWU through the new AskHWU search tile.
-Ask questions of the University and enquire directly with members of staff to get information about ID cards, student finance, confirmation of studies letters, exams, enrolment, careers, wellbeing services and much more. - Appointments: Book Careers & Wellbeing appointments through your student portal
+- Office 365 suite: through single sign-on, all of your Office 365 services will be accessible through the Portal. - Library: whether you want to search for books or view your loans & reservations, the Portal allows you to do this on your phone or desktop. - Canvas: access your courses here, including announcements, tasks and assignments.

+- Student Information: all university-level regulations and policies relating to your studies can be found on the Portal. - Campus and School News: the Portal enables the University to promote events and experiences which will help you develop your skills. - Personalised: You can hide, add and move tiles on your dashboard. - AskHWU: You can find everything you need to help you navigate your time at HWU through the new AskHWU search tile.
+Ask questions of the University and enquire directly with members of staff to get information about ID cards, student finance, confirmation of studies letters, exams, enrolment, Careers, Wellbeing Services and much more. - Appointments: book appointments with a range of different services (Student Wellbeing Services, Careers, Finance etc.) through your student portal.

-You can access your student portal [here](#).
+You can access your student portal [here](#)